ETHICAL BRAND NON-STARTER POLICY

 The promotion and or referral of products and services provided by third party producers and outlets whereby the promoter is acting as an introducer and not a producer or retailer.

 This list of exclusions is provided for convenience only.
 Compliance with this Non-Starter Policy should not be interpreted as automatic qualification for any license or service.
-If you are in doubt please contact the Ethical Brand Foundation or an eb Associate who will be able to advise you further.
+If you are in doubt please contact us here.